LikeCarter/blacklithium/content/posts/2019-11-11-can-you-predict-the-stock-market.md

 ---
 template: post
-title: 'What is the difference between Sharpe, Sortino, and Treynor Ratios?'
+title: 'What is the difference between Sharpe, Jensen, and Treynor Ratios?'
 slug: sharpe-ratio-or-sortino-ratio-or-treynor-ratio
 draft: false
 date: 2019-11-11T22:15:13.746Z
 description: >-
-  The Sharpe Ratio is a risk-adjusted measure of return that uses standard deviation to represent risk.
-Sortino ratio is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target.
-  The Treynor ratio is a measurement of the returns earned in excess of that which could have been earned on an investment that has no diversifiable risk (e.g., Treasury bills or a completely diversified portfolio), per each unit of market risk assumed.
+  Today, there are three sets of performance measurement tools to assist with portfolio evaluations.
+These three measures look at both risk and return together.
 category: Finance
 tags:
   - Finance